ClaytonMain/conways-symphony-of-life/README.md

 Link: [Conway's Symphony of Life](https://conways-symphony-of-life.vercel.app/)

-It's a synthesizer powered by Conway's Game of Life.
+It's a sequencer powered by Conway's Game of Life.

 I'll come back to this project... someday...